jslmariano/dockerize_flask_modular_restplus/README.md

     user by public_id requires just a regular authentication.

     NOTE: Authorization header is automatically updated in POSTMAN variable `token_auth` if you login using POSTMAN :)

+### TROUBLESHOOTING

+- If nginx is running then stop it because docker web container will listen to port 80
+- If postgresql is running then stop it because docker postgresql container will listen to port 5432
+- If using VirtualBox from windows you should mount you files properly for permission correction - `mount -t vboxsf -o rw,uid=1000,gid=1000 <share_name> <mount_path>`
+- Local host url - `localhost`

 ### Idea came from ###